 Accommodation to Students' Religious Holidays: San José State University shall provide accommodation on any graded class work or activities for students wishing to observe religious holidays when such observances require students to be absent from class.
 It is the responsibility of the student to inform the instructor, in writing, about such holidays before the add deadline at the start of each semester.
 If such holidays occur before the add deadline, the student must notify the instructor, in writing, at least three days before the date that he/she will be absent.
 It is the responsibility of the instructor to make every reasonable effort to honor the student request without penalty, and of the student to make up the work missed.
-See University Policy S14-7 at http://www.sjsu.edu/senate/docs/S14-7.pdf.
+See University Policy S14-7 (Links to an external site.).